shivasiddharth/GassistPi/README.md

        "custom play all the songs from google music"
 6. If you are sending a command to be processed by google assistant, there is no need to prefix **custom**.
    Eg: "what is the time"
        "what can you do for me"
+7. To turn on/off microphone just send the simple command **mute**.
+   Eg: "mute"

 For more details on the how to use this feature, refer to the video below: